-Together we are working to make the Borough a welcoming, supportive and respectful place to live, work and visit.
+People with dementia and family carers are raising awareness of dementia across the borough.
+The Council, local businesses and charities are working together to make the Borough a welcoming, supportive and respectful place to live, learn, work and visit.

-Dementia is a group of symptoms which include gradual loss of memory, confusion, and problems with thinking, speaking and carrying out simple tasks.
+Dementia is an umbrella term for a over hundred types of diseases of the brain such as Alzheimer's disease, vascular dementia, and dementia with lewy bodies.
+Symptoms can include gradual loss of memory, confusion, and problems with thinking, speaking and carrying out simple tasks.

 Dementia affects around 850,000 people in the UK and becomes more common with age, although it can develop in younger people.
 Most people who develop dementia are over 65, but it is not a normal part of growing old and most older people never develop dementia.